Shie1ded/seng438_a1_g8/A5/seng438-a5-team_8.md

 ## Result of the Model Comparison (selecting top two models)

 For all graphs, Geometric and Jelinski-Moranda were used for modeling.
+This will be further discussed later.

 ## Result of Range Analysis (an explanation of which part of data is good for proceeding with the analysis)